zotiquestgames/frontier-beyond-sol/07_starships.md

 # Starships

 **Starships** are equipped with basic versions of these key functions.
 Advanced upgrades cost ₡10 each from shipyards.
 In emergencies, crew pick actions to perform or assist with.

-**COMMS:** Subspace radio and tight-beam communicators.
+**COMMS:** Radio and tight-beam communicators.
 Upgrades: Quantum encryption, higher bandwidth transceivers.

 **EMBARKATION:** Basic personnel shuttles and escape pods.
 Upgrades: Additional heavy shuttlecraft, armored boarding torpedoes.